syncfusion-content/xamarin-docs/Xamarin/SfPdfViewer/overview.md

 ## Key Features

-Here is a quick summary of the features available in Essential PDF Viewer.
+Here is a quick summary of the features available in Essential PDF viewer.

 * View PDF files.
 * Navigate through the pages seamlessly.